Dual Diagnosis Treatment Columbus, GA

 Services provided:

-• Co-occurring addiction and mental health treatment, people with co-occurring pain and substance use and rehab for veterans
+• Dual diagnosis treatment, people with co-occurring pain and substance use and vets

 Phoenix Center Behavioral Health Services - 64.1 miles from Columbus, GA

-Phoenix Center Behavioral Health Services is a dual diagnosis treatment center in Fort Valley, Georgia that offers treatment for mental health and substance abuse disorders that include OCD as well as schizophrenia.
+Phoenix Center Behavioral Health Services is a dual-diagnosis treatment center in Fort Valley, Georgia that offers treatment services for substance use and mental health disorders that include dependent personality disorder as well as eating disorders.

 Address: 410 East Church Street, Fort Valley, GA 31030 in Peach County